Azure/jumpstart-cerebral/README.md

 ### Key Objectives
 The work done during the hackathon has focused on the following pillars:

-- **Expand Cerebral for Multi-Industry and Multi-Role Use:** Make Cerebral capable of supporting various industries and roles, adapting to different requirements and workflows.
+- **Expand Cerebral for Multi-Industry and Multi-Role Use**: Make Cerebral capable of supporting various industries and roles, adapting to different requirements and workflows.
-- **Enhance User Experience and Graphical Interface:** Improve the user interface and overall user experience to make interactions more intuitive and efficient.
+- **Enhance User Experience and Graphical Interface**: Improve the user interface and overall user experience to make interactions more intuitive and efficient.
-- **Enable Proactive Notifications:** Implement a proactive notification module based on the most critical components of each business.
+- **Enable Proactive Notifications**: Implement a proactive notification module based on the most critical components of each business.
-- **Decouple the Frontend from the Backend:** Separate the graphical interface from the backend to enhance flexibility and scalability.
+- **Decouple the Frontend from the Backend**: Separate the graphical interface from the backend to enhance flexibility and scalability.
-- **Expand Real-Time Data Capabilities:** Extend the ability to access real-time data not only from time-series databases but also by converting natural language questions into queries for relational databases.
+- **Expand Real-Time Data Capabilities**: Extend the ability to access real-time data not only from time-series databases but also by converting natural language questions into queries for relational databases.
-- **Maintain a Hybrid Model:** Provide the option to choose between using Azure OpenAI or leveraging the PHI-3 model and a vector database at the edge.
+- **Maintain a Hybrid Model**: Provide the option to choose between using Azure OpenAI or leveraging the PHI-3 model and a vector database at the edge.
+- **Automate Infrastructure Creation as Code**: Implement infrastructure automation using Bicep to streamline the deployment and management process, ensuring that all components are deployed efficiently and consistently across different environments.

 ## Cerebral Architecture Overview